The 20 Best Apraxia Doctors Near Me in Oregon, US

 English

 Alexandra Armstrong is a primary care provider, practicing in Internal Medicine in Warrenton, Oregon.
-Dr. Armstrong has been practicing medicine for over 17 years and is rated as an Experienced provider by MediFind in the treatment of Apraxia.
-Her top areas of expertise are Reactive Arthritis, Dysarthria, Listeriosis, and Maturity Onset Diabetes of the Young.
+Dr. Armstrong is rated as an Experienced provider by MediFind in the treatment of Apraxia.
+She is also highly rated in 2 other conditions, according to our data.
+Her clinical expertise encompasses Reactive Arthritis, Dysarthria, Listeriosis, and Maturity Onset Diabetes of the Young.

 Experienced in Apraxia